k2view-academy/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/01_search_overview_and_use_cases.md

 LUIs must be loaded to Fabric to enable a cross-instance search.
 For example, a search for all customers named “John Doe” and live in “New-York” will only return customers that exist in Fabric.

-A search can be executed either by running a Search request directly in Elasticsearch, or by using [Fabric Search Commands].
+A search can be executed either by running a Search request directly in Elasticsearch, or by using [Fabric Search Commands](05_search_command.md).

 ### Search Use Cases